 Würth Philharmonic

-In the 2024/25 season, the Würth Philharmoniker will once again present major concerts at the Carmen Würth Forum with internationally renowned soloists.
-Among others, they have succeeded, Yefim Bronfman, Piotr Beczała, Sondra Radvanovsky, Jan Vogler, Mari Kodama, Elīna Garanča and Martin Helmchen to win.
-There will also be a reunion with Veronika Eberle, Thomas Hampson and Rudolf Buchbinder.
-In addition to chief conductor Claudio Vandelli, there are often other other renowned guest conductors are frequently on the podium of the Würth Philharmoniker, including Christoph Koncz, Karel Mark Chichon and once again Gaetano d’Espinosa, Kent Nagano, Kristjan Järvi and Principal guest conductor Martin Panteleev.
+In the 2024/25 season the orchestra again gives major concerts at the Carmen Würth Forum and guest performances in Baden-Baden and Salzburg, working with internationally renowned soloists such as Yefim Bronfman, Piotr Beczala, Sondra Radvanovsky, Jan Vogler, Mari Kodama, Elīna Garanča and Martin Helmchen.
+It also reunites with Veronika Eberle, Thomas Hampson and Rudolf Buchbinder.
+Along with appearances with its chief conductor Claudio Vandelli and principal guest conductor Martin Panteleev, the orchestra works with guest conductors Christoph Koncz, Karel Mark Chichon, Gaetano d’Espinosa, Kent Nagano and Kristjan Järvi.

-The Reinhold Würth Music Foundation owns several historically important instruments, in particular the violin instruments, in particular the violin ‘Ex Ries’ from 1693 by the Italian violin maker Antonio master violin maker Antonio Stradivari, which has been played by Veronika Eberle since 2020.
-In addition, among a violin by Giovanni Battista Gabrielli from 1770, currently on loan to the Russian violinist violinist Ksenia Dubrovskaya, as well as a violin by Tommaso Balestrieri, Mantua ca. 1783-85, which will be played by the concertmaster of the Würth Philharmonic Orchestra, Catalin Desaga.
+The Reinhold Würth Music Foundation owns several historically important instruments, in particular the violin ‘Ex Ries’ from 1693 by Antonio Stradivari, which has been played by Veronika Eberle since 2020, a violin from 1770 by Giovanni Battista Gabrielli, currently on loan to the violinist Ksenia Dubrovskaya, and a violin by Tommaso Balestrieri of Mantua, c.1783–85, on which Catalin Desaga, the leader of the Würth Philharmonic Orchestra, performs.

 read more collapse